 Her PhD investigated how judges exercise discretion when sentencing mentally disordered individuals, and how psychiatrists and probation officers exercise discretion when preparing pre-sentence reports.
 She is consequently very familiar with mental health policy, legislation and case law.
 She studied the Bar Vocational Course at Manchester Metropolitan University, and was awarded a Commendation achieving the highest mark in the Criminal Litigation exam.
 She was also the Richard Isaacson Scholar in 2010.

-Louise is also a Lecturer in Law at the University of Central Lancashire, and teaches criminal and civil litigation, criminal law and the law of evidence.
+Louise has worked as a Lecturer in Law at the University of Central Lancashire, and taught criminal and civil litigation, criminal law and the law of evidence.
 She is assistant editor of the Archbold Magistrates Courts Criminal Practice publication, a role she has held since 2003, and is sentencing editor of the Archbold Review journal.